Wine from the United Kingdom: Wine from England

-There are currently 1030 commercial vineyards across England.
+There are currently 1100+ commercial vineyards across England.
 All regions of England and Wales have vineyards and many are suitable for growing the grapes used to produce sparkling wine, and, particularly on south-facing slopes, the climate, at least in recent years, is warm enough.
 At the last official count, the Wine Standards Board reported that there were just over 450 vineyards producing wine throughout England.
-The largest of these is Chapel Down in Kent, as of mid-2018 when they became the largest winery and vineyard in England.
+The largest of these is Chapel Down in Kent, as of mid-2018 when they became the largest winery and vineyard in England in terms of production..
+As of 2026, Denbies Estate in Surrey is the largest in terms of size, with 107 hectares of vines.